bootsbaugarage.ch

 Paddling

-Sailing cane ARTEMIS, Hull No. 2 You can paddle ARTEMIS with a single or with a double paddle.
-Lift the HUGH HORTON Venice seat into the special "paddling" position when you paddle longer distances.
-The canoe has a very stable position in the water and behaves good-natured and predictable in waves.
-This makes it safer in borderline situations than a kayak.
-Photographers can take the hands off the paddle and concentrate on their job without feeling insecure.
+You can paddle ARTEMIS with a single or with a double paddle.
+The canoe has a very stable position in the water, runs well straight ahead and behaves very good-naturedly and predictably in waves.
+This makes it safer than a kayak in extreme situations.
+Nature photographers can take their hands off the paddle without tipping over.
+The HUGH HORTON Venice seat is completely adjustable, adapts to any paddling position and supports different sitting positions.

 Transport